Domestic Violence Charges, Penalties, and More

 - The Prosecuting Attorney, in consultation with the complaining witness, consents to the under advisement status.

-Every defendant who is granted probation under MCL 769.4a is not treated the same.
-Some defendant’s are given sentences that are fair and balanced and others are given sentences that are onerous, expensive and difficult to successfully complete.
-In most cases, if a defendant is represented by a successful, retained attorney with extensive experience handing these cases, a sentence can be procured that is fair and not unduly burdensome.
+Every defendant granted probation under MCL 769.4a is not treated the same.
+Some defendants are given fair and balanced sentences, and others are given arduous, expensive, and complicated sentences.
+In most cases, if a defendant is represented by a successful, retained attorney with extensive experience handling these cases, a sentence can be procured that is fair and not unduly burdensome.

-There are provisions under some local ordinances (if the Defendant is convicted under a local ordinance) that also give the Defendant the possibility of having the conviction expunged from the public record.
-Also, a Defendant that does not meet the criteria under 769.4a or a local diversionary program, may be able to have his or her case taken under Holmes Youthful Trainee Act (HYTA).
-If a defendant is granted HYTA, a conviction is never entered and the court files a dismissal when the defendant successfully completes probation.
+There are provisions under some local ordinances (if the Defendant is convicted under a local ordinance) that also give the defendant the possibility of having the conviction expunged from the public record.
+Also, a Defendant that does not meet the criteria under 769.4a or a local diversionary program may be able to have their case taken under the Holmes Youthful Trainee Act (HYTA).
+If a defendant is granted HYTA, a conviction is never entered, and the court files a dismissal when the defendant successfully completes probation.

-A finding that a defendant violated probation can undue an under advisement status granted by the court.
-A violation of probation, probation violation or VOP, if substantiated, can result in the loss of a deferred disposition.
-In fact, the Court is required to enter the plea of guilty and impose sentence if a violation of probation is substantiated based upon any of the following:
+A finding that a defendant violated probation might reverse an under advisement status granted by the court.
+A violation of probation, probation violation, or VOP, if substantiated, can result in the loss of a deferred disposition.
+In fact, the Court is required to enter the plea of guilty and impose a sentence if a violation of probation is substantiated based upon any of the following:

 - the Defendant fails to attend and participate in counseling if directed to do so;

 - the Defendant violates any outstanding no contact provisions placed on the Defendant’s bail or bond;

 - the Defendant commits an assaultive crime while out on probation.